red-hat-data-services/NeMo-Guardrails/docs/getting-started/tutorials/nemoguard-topiccontrol-deployment.md

 ---
 title: Topic Control
-description: Deploy NemoGuard Topic Control NIM to restrict conversations to allowed topics.
+description: Deploy NeMo Topic Control to restrict conversations to allowed topics.
 ---

-# Topic Control with NemoGuard NIM
+# Topic Control with NeMo Topic Control

-The TopicControl model is available to download as a LoRA adapter module through Hugging Face or as an [NVIDIA TopicControl NIM microservice](https://docs.nvidia.com/nim/llama-3-1-nemoguard-8b-topiccontrol/latest/index.html) for low-latency optimized inference with [NVIDIA TensorRT-LLM](https://docs.nvidia.com/tensorrt-llm/index.html).
+The Topic Control model is available to download as a LoRA adapter module through Hugging Face or as an [NVIDIA TopicControl NIM microservice](https://docs.nvidia.com/nim/llama-3-1-nemoguard-8b-topiccontrol/latest/index.html) for low-latency optimized inference with [NVIDIA TensorRT-LLM](https://docs.nvidia.com/tensorrt-llm/index.html).

-This guide covers how to deploy the TopicControl model as a NIM microservice and use it in a NeMo Guardrails configuration.
+This guide covers how to deploy NeMo Topic Control as a NIM microservice and use it in a NeMo Guardrails configuration.

 ## NIM Deployment

-Follow the instructions below to deploy the TopicControl NIM microservice and configure it in a NeMo Guardrails application.
+Follow the instructions below to deploy NeMo Topic Control and configure it in a NeMo Guardrails application.

 ### Access